JohnLih/angular2-tutorial-app/README.md

 ### Step 6.3
 Using Http service of angular 2 to load project list.
 Here, we are using a2-in-memory-web-api simulator to simulate Http calls.

+### Step 6.4
+Adding methods for CRUD operation of project.
+Common exception service is created to handle exeption from project, employee and client services.
+This shows how to inject dependency in service.